srct/whats-open/README.md

 Contributing
 ---
+UPDATE:

+Please join the #whats-open channel at srct.slack.com in order to chat with project members about how to contribute.
+There are pinned posts in the sidebar of that channel containing step by step instructions about how to get setup in addition to info about branches and the direction of the project.

+Thanks!

+OUTDATED:

 What's Open needs all the help it can get.
 Even if you don't feel like you can be helpful with the heavily technical aspects,